scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/blog/things-i-learned-from-teaching/index.md

 ---
 authors: [scottenriquez]
 title: Things I Learned From Teaching a High School Class for a Semester
-date: "2018-11-19"
+date: '2018-11-19'
-description: "Spending a semester volunteering at a local high school."
+description: 'Spending a semester volunteering at a local high school.'
-tags: ["Teaching"]
+tags: ['Teaching']
 ---

 ## A Semester in the Classroom